 DIAL: Benrus-signed dial, and excellently aged patina on the dial indices and hands.
 Please note, dial remains in great condition, with the majority of the imperfections seen existing on the original crystal, not dial.

 CASE: Common for the era, this watch measures 34mm (35.5mm w/crown) x 40.5mm stainless-steel case.
 Of note, unlike the military-issued variant, this Benrus features removeable springbars – vice fixed – allowing the use of regular straps or bracelets.

-CRYSTAL: Original acrylic crystal with several small scratches and imperfections.
+CRYSTAL: Acrylic crystal with several small scratches and imperfections.
 It can be difficult to find watches such as these without scratches – after all, they’re served rough duty, even if not military-issued.